kontainapp/guide/getting_started/kubenetes.md

 ```
 :::

-If need be, to debug an "Error" state, you can view its logs:
+If need be, to debug an "Error" state, you can view its logs
 ```shell
 kubectl logs -n kube-system kontain-node-initializer-<id>
 ```